The person being cared for must need:

 - attend an educational or training course or take up voluntary or community work for up to 15 hours a week,

-- work part-time as a Home Help for the Health Service Executive for up to 15 hours a week (your earnings from this work will not be assessed as means),
+- work part-time as a Home Help for the Health Service Executive for up to 15 hours a week (however, your earnings from this work will be assessed as means),

 - take up limited self-employment in your home (any earnings from this work will be assessed as means),